 Charles Albert Wentworth Jr. (born 1855)

 Mary Alice Wentworth (born 1850)

 June 1843 - September 1861: Born the second eldest of five children to Charles and Rebecca Wentworth.
 His father worked as aide to a number of senators and is considered an important man to know if you want to get ahead in Washington.
 His childhood was uneventful.
-He grew up reading and hearing stories about life outside Washington, especially in the territories yearned to go out there.
-However, since his brother Matthew failed to graduate, Mike's father decided that he should go to Yale to become a lawyer.
+He grew up reading and hearing stories about life outside Washington, especially in the territories and yearned to go out there.
+When his brother Matthew fails to graduate, Mike's father decides that he should go to Yale to become a lawyer.